Ultimate Des Moines Real Estate Investing Guide for 2026

 Unemployment Rate

-You aim to see a low unemployment level in your target region.
-An unemployment rate that is less than the national average is good.
-When it’s also less than the state average, it’s even better.
-To be able to purchase your renovated homes, your prospective buyers are required to work, and their customers as well.
+You aim to see a low unemployment rate in your considered area.
+An unemployment rate that is lower than the national median is a good sign.
+When the area's unemployment rate is less than the state average, that's an indicator of a preferable investing environment.
+In order to buy your fixed up homes, your buyers need to have a job, and their customers as well.

 Income Rates